mateusfreira/nun-db/LeaderlessReplication.md

  ...Performance was much better than previos implementation.

  Time to think in the migration time

+ Migration will be done at snapshot time ... unti test will cover ...

+ Hard brave dev mode fail ...
+TDD saved the day :)

+ Code is a bit messy time to refactory

 Can store like that ... won't be fast to search